 Concerted efforts to re-establish bio-diversity will undoubtedly soften our crash-landing.
 Once people are aware of these predictions they will hesitate to bring children into a world which offers such an insecure future.
 Therefore it will be important to ensure that everyone is empowered to either choose not to have children or to opt for much smaller families, by ensuring that access to free contraception or sterilisation is readily available worldwide.
 Counselling skills will be much in demand to help young adults and elderly people embrace the new collective aspirations which are embodied in the Universal Aspiration.
 Many affluent people will need help to heal their sense of loss and disappointment as they realise that many of their past aspirations do not fit with the new direction of humanity.
 We have the skills amongst us to tackle this transition of aspirations in a truly loving and effective fashion.
 The transition from economic growth to purposeful degrowth is likely to heal much of the emotional angst with which our current society is plagued.
 This is because the frenetic pace of life which is required by growth aspirations is not appropriate when our objectives are focussed on degrowth.

 Clearly economic growth is not feasible in our collapsing environment.
-Therefore in conjunction with the proposal for a Universal Aspiration there is also the intention to mount a formal challenge to the unwise aspirations to global economic growth.
+Therefore in conjunction with the proposal for a United Aspiration there is also the intention to mount a formal challenge to the unwise aspirations to global economic growth.
 This will be achieved by challenging the viability of the existing UN Sustainable Development Goal 8, which currently sets a goal of ‘Decent Work and Economic Growth’.
 The latter objective of global ‘Economic Growth’ is clearly unsustainable in a finite world, especially one as depleted and ecologically damaged as ours is at the moment.
 Instead we are proposing to replace SDG8 with a more appropriate pair of aspirations, specifically ‘Awareness and Empowerment’.

 The replacement SDG8 for achieving ‘Awareness and Empowerment’ advocates the need to ensure that all citizens with the necessary mental capacity will learn about the concept of ecological footprint and the validity of the data provided by the Global Footprint Network.
 Within this new SDG8 two important terms are defined, because both these phenomena contribute to the size of the ecological footprint of the human population within a country: